cchitsiang/awesome-stars/topics.md

 ## testing

 - [testcontainers/testcontainers-go](https://github.com/testcontainers/testcontainers-go) - Testcontainers is a Golang library that providing a friendly API to run Docker container.
 It is designed to create runtime environment to use during your automatic tests.
-- [keploy/keploy](https://github.com/keploy/keploy) - Unit Testing Toolkit that creates test-cases and data mocks from API calls.
+- [keploy/keploy](https://github.com/keploy/keploy) - Testing Toolkit that creates test-cases and data mocks from API calls, DB queries, etc.
 - [DeploySentinel/Recorder](https://github.com/DeploySentinel/Recorder) - A browser extension that generates Cypress, Playwright and Puppeteer test scripts from your interactions 🖱 ⌨
 - [next-page-tester/next-page-tester](https://github.com/next-page-tester/next-page-tester) - DEPRECATED - DOM integration testing for Next.js
 - [testjavascript/nodejs-integration-tests-best-practices](https://github.com/testjavascript/nodejs-integration-tests-best-practices) - ✅  Beyond the basics of Node.js testing.
 Including a super-comprehensive best practices list and an example app (April 2022)